World Arthritis Day – 12th October

 Risk Factors You Cannot Control

-While there are certain factors that you can control, the non-modifiable risk factors are something that cannot be controlled.
+While there are certain factors that you can control, non-modifiable risk factors are something that cannot be controlled.
 These include:

 Old age is a major factor for arthritis as the cartilage becomes increasingly brittle over time and has a lower capacity of repairing itself.